ALEXANDRA

 As a soloist she has performed with orchestras such as Kremerata Baltica, Prague Symphony Orchestra, Bad Reichenhall Philharmonic, Southwest German Chamber Orchestra Pforzheim, Camerata Allegro Vivo, Jena Philharmonic, Wranitzky Chamber Orchestra Prague, Franz Schmidt Chamber Orchestra, Czech Virtuosi Orchestra and the Orchestra Enigma Classica.

 Her versatility and passion for chamber music also make her a sought-after ensemble partner.
-Alongside various other formations she regularly performs with the Ilm Quartet founded in Weimar and in a piano trio with Anna and Laura Handler.
+She performs regularly with established groups while continuously embracing new artistic collaborations.

 She is a scholarship recipient of Friends of Rudens Turku and a winner of the German Musical Instrument Fund competition in Hamburg.